Miracle-Engineering/cloudgrep/DEVELOP.md

    * `IdField`: Name of id field in ingested aws resource struct
    * `TagField`: A struct of the TagField type used to dictate where.
 Leave this empty if passing the tagfields separately like with the load balancer
    * `FetchFunc`: The fetch function created in step 1
    * `IsGlobal`: Set to true if this is a global resource (like a Hosted Zone).
-Otherwise leave empty.
+Otherwise, leave empty.
+   * `UseMapConverter`: Set to true when attributes are coming as `map[string]any`, instead of a Struct.
+Otherwise, leave empty.

    Example:
    ```go
    "ec2.Instance": {